ChristianKohler/Homepage/content/posts/2020-03-22-pushpipe/index.md

 #### Example

 [Here is a Stackblitz example](https://stackblitz.com/edit/blog-pushpipe-example?file=src/app/app.module.ts) with the counter and the let directive.
-Try it out and replace the ngrxLet with tgif to see how it affects change detection.
+Try it out and replace the ngrxLet with ngif to see how it affects change detection.
 Also check the [Let directive documentation](https://github.com/ngrx/platform/blob/680f77fbe38c8086f9684f9033d7722b14a78025/projects/ngrx.io/content/guide/component/let.md) for more examples.

 ### How PushPipe and the let-directive improve performance?

 PushPipe and the let-directive improve performance in two ways:

 - Only trigger change detection when a new observable value is emitted
-- Trigger change detection only for the component and its children.
+- Trigger change detection only for the component and its children

 ## Should I now rewrite my code to zone-less? ❓